maxim111333/incubator-aurora/docs/update-heartbeat.md

 responds with OK
 * Scheduler finishes the update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resets countdown and responds with STOP.
+Scheduler resets countdown and responds with FINISHED.
 External service stops heartbeats.

 ### 2. Update paused by user or external service
 * User posts a coordinated job update request